|

 coast is clear, they will drink on the job.
 So making sure employees

 are covered under your liquor liability as well.
+Bar and

 restaurant owners should make sure they have an adequate level of